-Language A Literature courses will be offered in English, Swahili and Self-taught Mother Tongue.
+Language A Literature courses are offered in Swahili and Self-taught Mother Tongue.
+The Language and Literature course is only in English.

 GROUP 2: LANGUAGE ACQUISITION (B and ab initio)

 Group 2 courses exist to provide students with the opportunity to acquire or develop an additional language (or languages) and to promote an understanding of other cultures through the study of language.
 Please find below an outline of the Group 2 Language courses.